Matt8white/MQTT-PubSub-Dashboard/README.md

 ```
 sudo service carbon-cache start
 ```
-If you want you can set the service to run on boot by setting:
+If you want you can set the service to run on boot by setting in `/etc/default/graphite-carbon`:
 ```
 CARBON_CACHE_ENABLED=true
 ```
-in the file `/etc/default/graphite-carbon`

 #### Install and configure PostgreSQL
 Install PostgreSQL for the graphite-web application: